paninij/paninij-setup-examples/gradle+eclipse/README.md

 # `ex-paninij-gradle-eclipse-setup`

+The contents of this folder demonstrate how to configure a simple @PaniniJ project which can be built with Gradle and developed within Eclipse.

 Integration between Gradle and Eclipse is enabled using three tools:

 -  Buildship, an Eclipse plugin for Gradle integration (comparable to m2e).